EDGE775/EDGE775/README.md

 ##### About me
 - I am 28 year old programmer from Moscow 💻
-- I started learning programming from the C# language
+- I started programming from the C# language
 - My Java expirience is 1 year ⌚

 ##### Core technologies